 Since the set $\root_0(S,h)$ is finite, the algorithm terminates.
 (In practice, since the elements of~$\basis\Weyl$ are linearly independent, one can as well terminate the algorithm as soon as $\rank\rt(S,h)$ vectors have been collected.)
-Note also that, once $\basis{\Weyl'}$ is known, we do not need to use the original functional~$\Ga$ and adjust constant~$\Ge$. \endalgorithm
+Note also that, once $\basis{\Weyl'}$ is known, we do not need to use the original functional~$\Gf$ used in the proof of \autoref{lem.compatible} or adjust constant~$\Ge$ in \latin{loc.\ cit.} \endalgorithm